 Inventory is revalued in FI for the period being closed.

 7. Mark Material Prices: this step is optional.
 You may decide not to use the periodic unit price as a standard for the next month.
 If so you use the standard price for goods movements and revalues at the periodic unit price only at month-end.

 Large run times and low system performance may become the norm, given that Material Ledger processes large amounts of data in the closing cockpit.
 Parallel processing can be used to address this performance concern.

-As shown in Figure 1.2, there is an option to run Material Ledger close steps on multiple servers at the same time.
+As shown in Figure 1.2, you have an option to run SAP Material Ledger close steps on multiple servers.

 Figure 1.2: CKMLCP – ML Close: Parallel processing on multiple servers